destinmoulton/tetrjs/README.md

 Tetrjs should work in most modern browsers.
 I have not tested Internet Explorer, but IE8+ should work fine (guessing).

-#### Requirements

----

-Tetrjs has a few requirements:

--   Twitter Bootstrap > 3.3.5 (just the css)
--   jQuery
--   hogan.js

-Note: Tetrjs works fine without Bootstrap.
-The icons and buttons are a little drab without it.

 ### Embedding Tetrjs in Your Website

 ---